tdegeus/QPot/README.md

 git checkout https://github.com/tdegeus/QPot.git
 cd QPot

-# Only if you want to use hardware optimisation:
-export CMAKE_ARGS="-DUSE_SIMD=1"

 # Compile and install the Python module
 # (-vv can be omitted as is controls just the verbosity)
+python setup.py install --build-type Release -vv

+# OR, Compile and install the Python module with hardware optimisation
+# (with scikit-build CMake options can just be added as command-line arguments)
-python -m pip install . -vv
+python setup.py install --build-type Release -DUSE_SIMDD=1 -vv
 ```

 ### Compiling user-code